handsontable/handsontable/docs/next/guides/getting-started/binding-to-data.md

 ## Array of objects with column as a function

-You can define **columns** as a function.
-That can be a good choice when you want to bind data more dynamically.
+It is possible to define **columns** as a function.
+This is good practice when you want to bind data more dynamically.

 ::: example #example4 .custom-class
 ```js